obsidianmd/obsidian-help/en/Obsidian Sync/Introduction to Obsidian Sync.md

 Obsidian Sync is a cloud-based service that lets you store your notes on Obsidian's servers and synchronize them across your devices.

+> [!important]
+> If you're using Obsidian Sync together with other cloud storage providers, such as Dropbox, Google Drive, or OneDrive, refer to [[Obsidian Sync and third-party services]] to avoid sync conflicts.

 Learn more about Obsidian Sync:

 - If you a new Obsidian Sync user, learn how to [[set up Obsidian Sync]].